DanielNeedles/echo-LUIS-bot/README.md

 Installation
 --------------
 This example program has been tested on Windows 10 with Python 3.6 and RedHat CentOS 7.2 with Python 3.6.
-Simply copy echo-LUIS-bot to the desired destination.
+Install the Python modules listed in requirements.txt and then simply copy echo-LUIS-bot to the desired destination.

 Usage
 --------------